Here at uSwitch we are often asked lots of questions about energy suppliers, bills and switching.

 What are online gas and electricity plans?

-You can get online plans .
+You can get online plans, which typically mean that you manage your account entirely online .
 These plans offer a way to make savings on your gas and electricity bills, with energy suppliers offering discounts for customers who opt for them.

 Some plans only require you to sign up online to receive a discount, whilst with others 'online' means that you will get your bills online and enter your meter readings online too.
 You will usually be required to pay via direct debit with this type of plan.